 The most obvious difference being that CAVE is a non profit, and the Wine Board a state entity that works within the Colorado Department of Agriculture.
 Here’s a primer to understand all the other differences between the Wine Board and CAVE.

-CAVE focuses specifically on encouraging and supporting enology and viticulture in Colorado, with much of its efforts member facing (wineries pay an annual fee to be a member; see current members).
+CAVE focuses specifically on encouraging and supporting enology and viticulture in Colorado, with much of its efforts member facing (wineries pay an annual fee to be a member).
 This includes promoting grape growing and winemaking interests on the political level, encouraging the exchange of ideas on how to do both better, networking with other wine trade organizations, and fundraising to support programs.

-CAVE raises a majority of its money by hosting two of the largest consumer facing Colorado wine events each year: Colorado Mountain Winefest and Colorado Urban Winefest.
+CAVE raises a majority of its money by hosting the largest wine festival in the state, Colorado Mountain Winefest.
 It has a board of directors, voted on by its membership.
 CAVE also employs an executive director and a program director.

 It receives most of its money through a penny-per-liter tax on all wine sold in Colorado (whether it’s made in Colorado or from France).
 Its nine-person board is appointed by the governor, and it has a staff that includes an executive director and a half-time research and outreach coordinator.

 On the research end, it fully funds the state’s viticulturist (Dr. Horst Caspari, who studies grape growing), and partially pays for the CSU enologist (Dr. Stephen Menke, who studies winemaking).
-The state enologist’s salary is also paid by CAVE and Colorado State University.
 Working heavily with the enologist, Dr. Menke, the Wine Board is leading the Quality Assurance Initiative, which is a voluntary program that allows wineries to identify production problems and work with the state to fix them.